 Bank acquisitions happen slowly because banking is a highly regulated industry.
 Usually, an acquisition will take between 120 and 180 days to complete.
-During that time the banks involved will usually send out notices of any changes to policies and accounts.
+During that time, the banks involved will usually send out notices of any changes to policies and accounts.
 These notices sometimes come by email and sometimes by regular mail.

-Try to Get Better Rates
+Try To Get Better Rates

-If you are currently banking at a brick-and-mortar bank, you can use a merger as an opportunity to look at new products and take advantage of the new online-only banks to get much better interest rates on checking and savings accounts as well as CDs.
+If you are currently banking at a brick-and-mortar bank, you can use a merger as an opportunity to look at new products and take advantage of online-only banks to get much better interest rates on checking and savings accounts as well as CDs.